spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

 ### Create Offer page

-On the *Create Offer* page, you see the list of product you can create an offer for.
+On the *Create Offer* page, you see the list of products you can create an offer for.
 You can filter, sort and search the products.

 #### Filtering products